sugaryourcoffee/vimnote/README.md

 Preparation
 -----------
 vimnote expects notes in a specific directory.
+If you don't specify a directory `~/vimnote/` will be created and used to save notes.
 To specify the directory add following snippet to ~/.vimrc

     let g:notes_dir="/path/to/your/notes/directory"

+Create the directory along with a sub-directory 'pdf'

+    $ mkdir -p /path/to/your/notes/directory/pdf

-vimnote is using pandoc to create pdf files from the mom.md file.
+vimnote is using pandoc to create pdf files from the currently edited file.
 In order to use that function install [pandoc](http://pandoc.org/) with

     $ sudo apt-get install pandoc